LabyMod/labymod4-api-wiki/docs/pages/server/labymod/moderation/installed-addons.md

 3. If the enabled state of a requested addon changes (or it was installed), the client will send the `AddonStateChangedPacket` to the server.

+## Get Installed Addons

+`LabyModPlayer#installedAddons` gets an object of the class `InstalledAddonsResponse`, this object is created with the `LabyModPlayer` BUT does not contain any addons until you request them.
+You can check this by calling `#hasResponse` on the object.

+This object is also used as response when using the `LabyModPlayer#requestInstalledAddons` method (with callback).

+???+ danger "Important Note"
+    Installed addons are not sent to the server by default.
+You need to request them first, see [Requesting Installed Addons](#requesting-installed-addons).

+The `InstalledAddonsResponse` class contains the following methods:

+- `#hasResponse` - Whether the client has responded with the installed addons.
+- `#hasRequested` - Whether the installed addons were requested
+- `#getRequested` - Gets the requested addons.
+If `#hasRequested` is true and the list is empty, all addons were requested.
+- `#isInstalled` - Whether the addon is installed
+- `#isEnabled` - Whether the addon is enabled
+- `#isDisabled` - Whether the addon is disabled
+- `#isLocal` - Returns `true` if the addon is installed locally (`false` if it's from the addon store)
+- `#getVersion` - Gets the version of the addon

 ## Requesting Installed Addons

 As mentioned above **ALL** packets related to installed addons **RELY** on this packet and it's contents.
 The client **DOES NOT** send the installed addons to the server automatically.